According to the artist, Borofsky, the holes represent "the molecules of all human beings coming together to create our existence."

 I recruit wrestlers who are overlooked by big schools as well as kids who cannot afford to go away to big schools.
 If they commit and give me two years, they learn how to apply our TEAM’s core values to their lives and become better people for this.

 What I do is fairly difficult, but I enjoy it.
-Approximately 40-50% wash out for multiple reasons.
+Approximately 40-50% of incoming freshmen wash out for multiple reasons.
 Kids quit.
 Kids get injured.
 Kids become in-eligible.
 However, the young men who listen and who are humble enough to be coached truly enjoy this program.

 I make sure every Hawk understands why the artist, Borofsky, created you.
 You are a symbol that all people are made up of the same molecular structure: water and air.
 Some will listen.
 Some won’t.